EolnMsuk/SkipCord-3/README.md

 ### 🛡️ Advanced Moderation & Automation

 * **Camera Enforcement**: Automatically mutes/deafens users without cameras in moderated VCs and applies escalating punishments for repeat violations (VC move -> short timeout -> long timeout).
-* **Automatic Ban Screenshots**: Periodically captures browser screenshots.
-When a ban is detected, it saves the recent screenshots locally (including VC user info in the filename) and posts them to Discord for review.
+* **Automatic Ban Handling**: Periodically captures browser screenshots.
+When a ban is detected, it saves the recent screenshots locally, posts them to Discord for review, and logs details (including users present in the streaming VC) to a dedicated `ban.log` file.
 * **Clean Command Channel**: Automatically deletes old command messages to keep the control channel tidy, while pinning the interactive menus.
 * **Daily Auto-Stats**: Posts a full analytics report daily at a configured UTC time, then automatically clears all statistics for the next day.
 * **Media-Only Channels**: Enforces rules in designated channels by automatically deleting any messages that do not contain an image, video, link, or other media.
 * **Comprehensive Logging**: Utilizes `loguru` for detailed, color-coded logs of all commands, moderation actions, and server events, saved to `bot.log`.
+Includes a separate, persistent `ban.log` for ban-specific events, featuring auto-rotation and compression.

 <img width="1271" height="538" alt="2" src="https://github.com/user-attachments/assets/3c6de1af-c9a7-4474-a498-dbeaf4af19de" />